johnamii/174A-final-project/README.md

 ### How it Works

-* Each object on the screen is a child class of the main Entity parent class
-* Every entity has a checkCollisions(), onCollision() and doMovement() method, as well as member variables that vary per type of Entity
-* Collisions and movements are calculated per entity in every frame, and objects will react differently when they collide with something
-* Everything occurs in the same scene: between every level, the list of entities is reset and new ones spawn randomly on the map
+Every object on the screen is a child class of the main ```Entity``` parent class.
+Each object includes a checkCollisions(), onCollision() and doMovement() method that help calculate collisions an dmovements per frame and call the specific entity's behavior.
+Between every level, the list of entities is reset and new ones spawn randomly across the map.